Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    middleboxes and HTTP routing available
    making it easier to debug and trace errors.
    The HTTP POST provides a push based
-   method for delivery for pusing the
+   method for delivery for pushing the
    live content when it becomes available.

    The binary media format for conveying